atreyasha/monix/README.md

 10. If you have any private dotfiles and data, deploy them now.
 In order to benefit from all the features of the `dotfiles` repository, rename your private dotfiles repository as `privates` and place it in your `$HOME` directory.
 This `privates` repository should contain a `Makefile` with a `test` target

 11. Reboot and enjoy!

+**Note:** Some common troubleshooting:

+1. Decrease GRUB [resolution](https://wiki.archlinux.org/title/GRUB/Tips_and_tricks#Setting_the_framebuffer_resolution) in case it is hard to read or laggy.
+2. Manually add [timeservers](https://wiki.archlinux.org/title/Systemd-timesyncd#Configuration) such as `time.google.com` in case the default timeservers do not work.

 </p></details>